armanisadeghi/matrx-chrome/README.md

 ### "Table not found" error
 - Run the SQL command provided in setup instructions
 - Verify the table name matches your configuration

+### "User ID not configured" error
+- Open extension settings and set a unique User ID
+- This can be any identifier you choose (email, username, UUID, etc.)

 ### "Cannot extract content from Chrome internal pages"
 - This is expected - the extension cannot access Chrome's internal pages